gus-123/Capstone-Design/README.md

 # Capstone-Design
-Improvement System for Sleep Induction and Insomnia using VR
+Improvement System for Sleep Induction and Insomnia using VR.